gstanden/scst-3.x-debian/README.md

 	Removal should be complete.

-	Optionally, you are now ready to reinstall again using this fork following the exact same procedure (just run the build-debian-dkms-scst.sh script as before)
+	Optionally, you are now ready to reinstall again using this fork following the exact same procedure:

+		(just run the build-debian-dkms-scst.sh script as before)

 To use this to build dkms-enabled SCST on Debian-based systemd-enabled Linuxes: